gnolang/gno/docs/gno-infrastructure/validators/setting-up-a-new-chain.md

 :::info Genesis generation

 Genesis block generation happens only once during the lifetime of a Gno chain.
-This means that if the chain has already started (advanced from block 0), the balance sheet can not be changed.
+This means that once the chain has already started (advanced from block 0), the balance sheet can not be changed arbitrarily.

 :::